Tell Ramad: History

+Excavations

 The tell was discovered by French customs officers, M Company and Lieutenant Potut.
 Laurisson Ward visited again in 1939 and collected material from the surface, now in the Peabody Museum.
 Tell Ramad lay somewhat forgotten until it was rediscovered by W.J. van Liere and Henri de Contenson, the latter leading excavations in 8 seasons between 1963 and 1973.